Kate-Ferg/Instructional_portion/README.md

 ```
   animation: draw 25s linear alternate;
 ```
 "Draw" is the name of the animation (you could name it whatever you want).
 We will be using the name of the animation to reference when adding a keyframe later.
 "25s" is how long it will take the animation to run from start to finish.
-You could increase or decrease this value depending on how fast you wan the animation to go.
+You could increase or decrease this value depending on how fast you want the animation to go.
 "Alternate" doesn't really apply to this particular situation, but it can be used to reverse the direction of the animation every other cycle if you have an animation that repeats.

 5. Now we're going to add the following directly under the last step:
 ```